grumaccountant/eric/_posts/2015-03-09-Nonprofit-customization-of-donor-statements.markdown

 Contact me if you would like guidance or assistance with generating donor statements using Quickbooks as customer relationship management tool.

+You want to start a personal blog, keep it simple and have a nice visual result?
+In this article we will see how to set up a blog with [jekyll](http://jekyllrb.com/), add a good looking theme, and host it on [github pages](https://pages.github.com/)